Cultivated hot list of videos, articles and other great resources that we enjoyed over the month.

 As part of their "pack light and pack right" packaging strategy, a common confectionery giant has estimated that they have avoided the use of 65,000 tonnes of packaging material since the strategy inception in 2013.

-Freight is a huge line item for most companies that don't sell direct to consumer (or occasionally even if they do) and calculated out, this initiative has cut thier frieght usage by 14%- packing and shipping the same amount of candies.
+Freight is a huge line item for most companies that don't sell direct to consumers (or occasionally even if they do) and calculated out, this initiative has cut their freight usage by 15%- packing and shipping the same amount of candies.

 Here's what you need to know about Rovema's presentations: